MarcDagher/RoBERTa_GRU_Sentiment_Analysis/Notes/readme_order.md

-# What is sentiment analysis
+# What is sentiment analysis + Objective of this page
 Sentiment analysis uses natural language processing to classify sentences according to their sentiment.
-In this repository, 3 models were trained using the IMDB Dataset, where sentences are classified into two categories: positive and negative.
+In this repository, three models were trained using the IMDb dataset, where sentences are classified into two categories: positive and negative.

-# Objective of this page
-The objective of this project is to build, test, and compare 3 models on sentiment analysis of reviews.
+The objective of this project is to build, test, and compare 3 sentiment analysis models.

 # Summary of the work and results
 Finding the best model is not a simple task.
 It requires testing multiple models and choosing the best one.
 For this reason, I chose to train 2 simple machine learning models and test their performence, then move on to build a more advanced deep learning model and test its performence.
 The first 2 models I were SGDClassifiers with log_loss being their loss function, making them logistic regression models.
 The first model was trained using a bag of words approach and the second model was trained using an ngram approach of ngrams ranging from 1-2 words.
 The third model implements the architecture proposed in the paper.
 This architecture uses RoBERTa with a GRU and 2 dense layers.
 The acheived overall accuracies by these models were: 83% accuracy for bag of words model, 85% accuracy for ngram model, and 94% accuracy for RoBERTa GRU model.
 The RoBERTa GRU model has the highest accuracy and best fitted algorithm for prediction of positive/negative reviews.